 A growing body of research links high turnover rates to shortfalls in organizational performance.
-For example, one nationwide study of nurses at 333 hospitals showed that turnover among registered
+For example, one nationwide study of nurses at 333 hospitals showed that turnover among registered nurses accounted for 68% of the variability in per-bed operating costs.8 Likewise, reducing turnover rates has been shown to improve sales growth and workforce morale.
+In addition, high-performance HR practices (including reduction of dysfunctional turnover rates) increase firm profitability and market value.9

 These relationships become even more pronounced when you consider who is leaving.
-For instance, research shows that high turnover among employees with extensive social capital can dramatically erode firm performance.10 Thus, a savvy HR manager can make a clear business case for tailoring turnover management strategies to the types of employees departing the organization.
+For instance, research shows that high turnover among employees with extensive social capital can dramatically erode firm performance.
+10 Thus, a savvy HR manager can make a clear business case for tailoring turnover management strategies to the types of employees departing the organization.